Dragon-Snake/AMDHwinfoReader/README.md

 Should auto-start after install.
 Needs no further action after install.
 Any wallpaper using this should be "plug-and-play", already having preset keys for usage.
 For any errors or compatibility issues, always contact wallpaper maker first, since, odds are, their wallpaper is out of date, or has some typo.

+## Installation guide:
+Go to HWiNFOPerfMonInstaller.bat, click "download raw', then right click -> run as administrator

 # For wallpaper developers:

 ## Where to find GPU information: